-Even more synonyms exist for depression.
-At least according to Google.
-Examples include: Melancholy, sadness, gloomy, sorrow, unhappy, defeat, down in the dumps, woeful, tired, weary.
+Even more synonyms exist for depression (at least according to Google).
+Examples include melancholy, sadness, gloom, sorrow, unhappiness, defeat, down in the dumps, woe, tiredness, and weariness.

-Each time you think a particular thought, you are deepening that thought’s circuit.
-So we are always practicing and deepening something.
+Each time you think a particular thought, you deepen that thought’s circuit.
+So you are always practicing and deepening something.

 Rick Hanson puts it succinctly when he says, “Where your attention goes, neural firing flows and neural connection grows.”

-So, whatever you pay attention to, wherever you put effort is what you get more of.
+So, whatever you pay attention to, wherever you put effort — that’s what you get more of.

-With our thoughts — just by thinking — we are always strengthening something.
+With your thoughts — just by thinking — you are always strengthening something.

-In contrast, move from a place of strength, gratitude, or competence, and you will see more of your strengths and notice more to be grateful for.
+In contrast, move from a place of strength, gratitude, or competence, and you will see more of your strengths and notice more reasons to be grateful..